 You can get Ametop numbing cream to make the site where the needle goes profoundly numb:

 “AMETOP numbing cream.
 I have a mortal fear of needles, and I find injections unbearable.
 Every injection I’ve had in my life has been intolerable.
 However, my dentist managed to get the IV in without me even noticing.
 I actually just turned round and it was in.
 The stuff is that good.
 I did not even feel any pressure.
 You can get a tube of it from your pharmacist for a few pounds, and it needs to stay in the fridge.
-If you need proof, buy two tubes, and use one a couple of days before your operation, just to reassure yourself how deeply numb it makes you.”
+If you need proof, buy two tubes, and use one a couple of days before your operation, just to reassure yourself how deeply numb it makes you.” (from our message board)

 What drugs are used?
 Are there different types of IV sedation?